Data protection statement: Library 2022/2023 - for external readers and visitors using the University of Portsmouth Library

 Samantha Hill – Information Disclosure and Complaints Manager

 To check and update your details with the Library, please contact:

 What we use the data for

-The University of Portsmouth Library processes your personal data, to allow you access to the building, to allow to borrow loans where applicable, to use Library services where contact information is required (e.g. our online chat service) and to access the University’s e-resources where the publisher has given permission.
-Your data will be used to produce anonymous statistics to show Library usage trends.
+The University of Portsmouth Library processes your personal data, to allow you access to the building, to allow you to borrow loans where applicable, to use Library services where contact information is required (e.g. our online chat service).
+Your data will also be used to produce anonymous statistics to show Library usage trends.

 It is your responsibility to inform us as soon as possible if data we hold about you is incorrect or requires updating.